 The Big Answer: Microcommunities (MC) and Personal Status Boards (PSB™)

 What Is An MC?
-MC stands for microcommunity.
-It refers to an intentional subcommunity whose setting is a normally-structured block-house neighborhood (or partial neighborhood; e.g., six homes) or apartment neighborhood (e.g., one floor or one partial floor) that contains from 10 to 40 people who’ve intentionally computer-selected their members for great compatibility and relocated to this MC (a few may already have lived at this location, but the odds against many of them already living there are great, due to compatibility probabilities), and who’ve adopted certain proven modes of considering each other (who are or will become best friends) as social resources for child care, elder care, and other nonsuperficial levels of communication that, when appropriate, is facilitated by P.E.T.
-(Parent Effectiveness Training), or one of the other authoritative parenting styles, and by PSB™s.
+It’s a MicroCommunity, an intentional subcommunity located in a normally-structured block-house neighborhood, in an apartment complex, or in other neighborhood configurations.
+MCs have 10 to 40 people who’ve intentionally found each other by using computers and MC Matching tools for great compatibility.
+Families, whatever the configuration, remain in their family group within the MC.
+After getting to know each other remotely, MC member families relocate to their MC neighborhood.
+It’s possible that some members may already live at this location, but odds are against finding compatibility with current neighbors.
+MC members consider each other to be social resources for child care, elder care, deep friendship, and other nonsuperficial levels of communication.
+And all MC communication is guided by P.E.T.
+(Parent Effectiveness Training) or other authoritative parenting styles, and by PSB™s.
 (See below.)
 How do these people find each other?
 Through MC Matching methods.
 What are the other authoritative parenting styles?
 See the bottom of this page Why Register for MC Matching? for a list of the best ones there are and the books about them.

 How Are MCs Different From Other Lifestyles?
 MCs are not random aggregations of people.
 MC people have intentionally selected one another and become best friends and therefore trust fellow members with child care and elder care—and in other ways.
 So they’re not stuck with putting kids into day care centers with strangers who don’t care about their kids—their MC contains only people who care about them and their kids.